-It is straightforward to see that Assumption 2.4 is satisfied if every neuron of a convolutional layer belongs to at least one patch and there are no identical patches.
+It is straightforward to see that Assumption 2.4 is satisfied if every neuron belongs to at least one patch and there are no identical patches.
+As the set of full rank matrices is a dense subset, the following result follows immediately.